paromita13/Dentist-Appointment-System/README.md

 _Allows updating:_

-Name
+-Name

-Date
+-Date

-Time
+-Time

-Dentist
+-Dentist

-Also checks for time conflicts.
+-Also checks for time conflicts.

 ✔ Delete Appointment

-Removes selected appointment and shifts the list.
+-Removes selected appointment and shifts the list.

 ✔ Sort Appointments by Date

-Sorts in ascending order and saves to file.
+-Sorts in ascending order and saves to file.

 ✔ Automatic File Saving

-Appointments are stored in clinic_data.txt using:
+-Appointments are stored in clinic_data.txt using:

 name|date|time|doctor